Are the beneficiary designations current on your retirement accounts, IRAs, annuities and life insurance policies?

 It’s not enough that you have a will, because beneficiary designations on the above override wills.

-Regardless of what your will says, whoever is named as beneficiary on each account is who will receive that asset.
+Regardless of what your will says, whoever is named as the beneficiary on each account is who will receive that asset.
 Period.
 Your will only provides instructions for how you wish to distribute the remaining assets in your estate, of which the accounts with beneficiaries are excluded.
 Therefore, a beneficiary designation supersedes what is in your will.

 And that’s by no means the only costly mistake people make when it comes to confusing a beneficiary designation with a will.
 Here are six others you’ll want to avoid:

-- Lack of specifics.
 Simply listing “my children” as your beneficiaries can be a problem, especially in a blended family.
 Many states don’t recognize stepchildren when the word “children” is used.
 Or some family member with whom you’ve lost contact and with whom you don’t intend to share your assets could suddenly turn up and try to claim all or part of the estate.
 Finally, what happens if one child predeceases you?
 Unless you get specific, that child’s share will go to your other children instead of to that child’s children.
-Unless it’s your intent to disinherit some of your children or grandchildren, you need to be more specific.
+Unless it’s your intent to disinherit some of your children or grandchildren, you need to be more specific with each beneficiary designation.